rvrnjn594/learning-react/03-describing-the-ui/chapters/7-rendering-lists.md

 What do you do when each item needs to render not one, but several DOM nodes?

-> The short <>...</> Fragment syntax won't let you pass a key, so you need to either group them into a single <div>, or use the slightly longer and more explicit <Fragment> syntax:
+> The short <>...</> Fragment syntax won't let you pass a key, so you need to either group them into a single div, or use the slightly longer and more explicit Fragment syntax:

     > import {Fragment} from "react";
     > // ...